johnbillion/wp-crontrol/readme.txt

-=== WP-Crontrol ===
+=== WP Crontrol ===
 Contributors: scompt, johnbillion
-Tags: admin, cron, plugin, control
-Requires at least: 3.0
+Tags: admin, cron, plugin, control, wp-cron, crontrol, wp-cli Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.6
-Stable tag: 1.1
+Stable tag: 1.2

-WP-Crontrol lets you view and control what's happening in the WP-Cron system.
+WP Crontrol lets you view and control what's happening in the WP-Cron system.

 == Description ==

-WP-Crontrol lets you view and control what's happening in the WP-Cron system.
+WP Crontrol lets you view and control what's happening in the WP-Cron system.
 From the admin screen you can:

  * View all cron entries along with their arguments, recurrence and when they are next due.
  * Edit, delete, and immediately run any cron entries.